Statement of Faith

 the Body of Christ – the Church – according to biblical guidelines and priorities.

 1 Corinthians 12:1-14; Romans 12:6-8; 1 Peter 4:10-11

 Room to Disagree: We Agree to Disagree

 There are some doctrines on which two Christians may agree to disagree, even though they are in the same local church and part of the same leadership team.
-Examples include: the dating of events in Genesis, order of events associated with the Lord’s return, and degree of separation from worldly practices.
+Examples include the dating of events in Genesis and the order of events associated with the Lord’s return.
 When teaching in any such area, it is made clear these beliefs are not essential for salvation or leadership in the church.
 We may state the case for our position, but will also acknowledge that sincere and intelligent Christians hold different views.
-We are committed to nurturing the unity we share as the family of God, and to obeying His command to love another.
+We are committed to nurturing the unity we share as the family of God, and to obey His command to love another.

 Romans 14:1-15:7; 2 Timothy 2:23-24; Titus 3:9